darcyparker/dotfiles/readme.md

        * https://github.com/Lokaltog/sync
        * others... but I don't have my notes handy.
 Will udpate later.
      * My `setup.sh` works well for me, for now... but I fully intend to simplify some of it.
-2. On windows machines, the configuration assumes
-   * Environment variable `%HOME%` is set
-     * This defines where to find `_vimrc` on windows
-     * If using cygwin, I recommend using the same `$HOME` for cygwin as you do for `%HOME%` in your windows environment variables
-     * Remember to install software needed by some of the vim plugins.
-For example:
+2. Remember to install software required by vim plugins
+   * Procedure will be different depending on OS.
-        * tidy.exe (for syntastic to check html)
+     * tidy (HTMLTidy) _required to check html with syntastic in vim_
-        * node and npm.
-(I find the windows installer works best today.)
+     * node and npm
+     * After installing npm
        * after installing npm, I recommend installing these:
          * `npm install -g jslint`  _used to check javascript with syntastic_
          * `npm install -g jsonlint`  _required to check json with syntastic_
          * `npm install -g csslint`  _required to check css with syntastic_
          * `npm install -g jshint`  _An alternative for checking javascript with syntastic_
          * `npm install -g uglify-js`  _I find _`uglify -b`_ to be useful ! filter command in vim _
+     * After installing node, install `jsdoctor`. `jsdoctor` also known as (`jsctags`) is a better ctags for javascript because it understands javascript patterns such as the module pattern.
+It works well with vim's tagbar.
+Unfortunately it doesn't have an npm module.
+But the latest makefile will install it on unix systems.
+On windows, see notes below.
+     * `perl` and CPAN module for `ack`  (required for ack.vim)
+     * Special notes for windows (does not apply to unix-like systems):
+       * Hopefully obvious, but make sure commands installed are in your `%PATH%` so they can be found by vim plugins.
+         * The npm commands will be in `%APPDATA%/npm` which is then added to your `%PATH%`, but you will have to make sure `tidy.exe`, etc... is in a folder that's in your `%PATH%`.
+       * For node and npm, I find the windows installer works best today.
+Ignore obsolete instructions about installing under cygwin.
+And ignore manually instructions about installing node.exe on windows.
+The latest windows installer works well now.
+       * After installing node install:
+         * jsdoctor (`jsctags`)
-        * jsdoctor (`jsctags`) (a better ctags for javascript.
-Useful for tagbar) See my gist for tips on installing jsdoctor on windows. https://gist.github.com/1438882 (unfortunately there is not an npm package for `jsctags`.
+           * A better ctags for javascript.
+Useful for vim's tagbar plugin. (and others too.)
+           * See my gist for tips about installing jsdoctor on windows. https://gist.github.com/1438882
+             * (unfortunately there is not an npm package for `jsctags`.
 The make file works nice for installing on unix systems, but for windows, I found I needed the workaround described in my gist.)
          * git for windows (required for fugitive on gvim win32)
-        * perl and CPAN module for ack  (required for ack.vim)
-        * other????
+3. On windows machines, the configuration assumes
+   * Environment variable `%HOME%` is set
+     * This defines where to find `_vimrc` on windows
+     * If using cygwin, I recommend using the same `$HOME` for cygwin as you do for `%HOME%` in your windows environment variables
-3. Remember to init/update each submodule
+4. Remember to init/update each submodule
    * git submodule init
    * git submodule update
-4. And in the future to get the latest commits from other submodule authors:
+5. And in the future to get the latest commits from other submodule authors:
    * git submodule foreach --recursive git pull

 ## Background of my objectives